Jeffman112/SDXL-Fast/README.md

 ```bash
 python main.py
 ```
 Follow the on-screen instructions.
-The script will prompt you to enter a text prompt.
+The script will prompt you to enter a text prompt as well as a number to select aspect ratio

 After providing the prompt, an image will be generated.